2009 Men's EuroHockey Nations Challenge I

 The 2009 Men's EuroHockey Nations Challenge I was the third edition of the Men's EuroHockey Nations Challenge I, the third level of the European field hockey Championships organized by the European Hockey Federation.
 It was held from 25 to 31 July 2009 in Zagreb, Croatia.

 The tournament also served as a qualifier for the 2011 Men's EuroHockey Championship II, with the finalists, Ukraine and Sweden, qualifying.

+The 15 games in the tournament witnessed 81 goals being scored.

 Qualified teams

 The following seven teams, shown with pre-tournament world rankings, competed in the tournament.

 Results

 All times are local (UTC+2).